 Now’s a great time to learn how to use credit responsibly.
 You’ll build your credit score and lay the path to future financial success.

-- Avoid fees.
-Late and returned payments come with hefty fees of up to $37.
+Your first late fee will be waived.
+However, subsequent late payments cost up to $37 each.
+Each returned payment will come with a fee of up to $37.
 Balance transfers and cash advances also come with fees.

 Frequently asked questions